LuxinZhang902/Durin/DEMO.md

 ### **[4:15 - 5:00] Impact & Next Steps**

 **Script:**

-> "FinShield AI reduces fraud investigation time by 80% and catches 95% of network-based fraud patterns that traditional systems miss.
+> "Durin reduces fraud investigation time by 80% and catches 95% of network-based fraud patterns that traditional systems miss.
 >
 > Next steps:
+>
 > - Real-time streaming analysis for live transactions
 > - Custom Graph Neural Networks for even better detection
 > - Enterprise deployment with multi-tenant support
 > - Integration with payment processors like Stripe and Plaid"

 **Closing:**

 > "We built this in one day for the hackathon, but it's production-ready.
 Thank you!"

 ---